owntech-foundation/TWIST/docs/getting_started.md

 ![Twist board pinout overview](images/Circuit_datasheet.drawio){ align=center style="border-radius: 5px;" loading=lazy}

-!!!info Converter pins
+!!! info "Converter pins"
-    !!!danger Power Pins
+    !!!danger "Power Pins or feeder pins"
         - **Vhigh** is the high side voltage
         - **Vlow** is the low side voltage.
 There are two channels 1 and 2.
         - **GND** is the power GND
         - **Feeder 6V** is the 6V output of the embedded feeder
-        - **D6V** is the input of the digital 6V.
+        - **D6V** is the input of the digital +6V.
 You can feed it from an outside source.
-        - **DGND** is the digital ground
-    !!!success Data Pins
+        - **DGND** When feeding from an outside source, connect your ground on the pin next to D6V !!!success "Data Pins"
         - **CAN1 and CAN2** the two pins of the CANBus
         - **RS485 +/-** the two pins of the RS485 bus.
         - **Analog +/-** the two pins of the analog bus.